shiroyasha/blog-source/source/about.html.md

 ## How can you contact me?

 I enjoy dark, locally brewed beer.
-If you are from Novi Sad feel free to invite me to one of local places for a pint or two.
+If you are from Novi Sad feel free to invite me to one of our local places for a pint or two.

 You can also find me on: